 Students in the Class of 2018 may fulfill the requirements of the African Studies major that were in place when they entered the major, as described in previous editions of this bulletin.
 Alternatively, they may fulfill the requirements for the major as described below for the Class of 2019 and subsequent classes.

-Requirements of the major: The program in African Studies consists of thirteen courses including:
+Requirements of the major: The program in African Studies consists of twelve courses including:

 - at least one humanities and at least one social science Africa related course;